Asia Television: 2017–present: ventures after the loss of licence

-In June 2018, ATV announced that they are rebooting the Miss Asia Pageant since the hiatus in 2015.
+In June 2018, ATV announced the reboot of the Miss Asia Pageant since the hiatus in 2015.
 Partnered with South Korean company CJ E&M, the pageant was described as "ATV's biggest investment of the year".

-In 2020 ATV announced that they had formed a partnership with UK production company Phoenix Waters Productions to relaunch their drama department and develop a slate of Films, Series, and Variety shows spearheaded by PWP CEO Bizhan Tong.
-This would start with international thriller Lockdown (2021) to be filmed around the world during the 2020 pandemic and feature a global cast including John Savage, Xander Berkeley, and Anita Chui.
-In 2021 AMM Global Media was formed where all 19 of Tong's creative projects including Lockdown shifted in order to focus entirely on creative entertainment with international appeal, where Tong became its Executive Director.
+In 2020, ATV partnered with UK production company Phoenix Waters Productions to relaunch their drama department and develop a slate of films, series, and variety shows spearheaded by PWP CEO Bizhan Tong.
+This would start with international thriller Lockdown (2021), to be filmed around the world during the 2020 pandemic and feature a global cast including John Savage, Xander Berkeley, and Anita Chui.
+In 2021, AMM Global Media was formed with Tong as executive director, acquiring all 19 of Tong's creative projects, including Lockdown to focus entirely on creative entertainment with international appeal.

+On 7 September 2022, the High Court ordered Asia Television Digital Media be liquidated.
+ATV issued a statement stating that only Asia Television Digital Media would be liquidated and that Asia Television Holdings and its subsidiary Asia Momentum Media would continue providing content.

 Location

 On 21 July 2007, ATV left its long-time home at 81 Broadcast Drive in Kowloon Tong and moved into a new facility in Tai Po.
 The original home was demolished in 2008–2009 and is now a residential development, called Meridian Hill.

-The Tai Po production facilities cover 550000 sqft and is three times larger than the old facilities on Broadcast Drive.
-The Tai Po facilities have four news studios, eight variety show and drama studios and a range of digital broadcasting facilities.
+The Tai Po production facilities cover 550000 sqft and are three times larger than the old facilities on Broadcast Drive.
+The Tai Po facilities have four news studios, eight variety show and drama studios, and a range of digital broadcasting facilities.
 The largest studio covers 20000 sqft.

-The new HQ is the former site of the Lee Kum Kee's Hong Kong headquarters and factory operations in Hong Kong.
+The new headquarters is the former site of Lee Kum Kee's Hong Kong headquarters and factory operations.

 News operation

-ATV News was the news gathering arm of ATV.
+ATV News was the news arm of ATV.
 It produced daily newscasts in Cantonese, Mandarin, and English, which were seen on its Home, World, and News & Business Channels.
 Additional foreign news coverage was provided by CNN and CBS.
-The broadcaster was long recognised as pro-Beijing.
+The broadcaster was long recognized as pro-Beijing.

 Programming

 ATV aired a range of television programmes, including news, infotainment, drama, and variety shows.
-In addition to producing its own shows, ATV acquired popular TV programmes from overseas markets to cater to changing audience tastes.
-Of note, ATV bought in popular TV dramas from South Korea and Mainland China for broadcast in prime time.
+In addition to producing its shows, ATV acquired popular TV programmes from overseas markets to cater to changing audience tastes.
+Of note, ATV bought popular TV dramas from South Korea and mainland China for broadcast in prime time.